 The efforts of the San Diego Zoo Institute for Conservation Research are devoted to applying innovative science to solving conservation problems and improving survival of endangered species, both in our collection as well as in their natural habitats around the world.

 San Diego Zoo Institute for Conservation Research offers Summer College Student Fellowships in several areas of research, including Applied Animal Ecology, Applied Plant Ecology, Behavioral Ecology, Conservation Education, Genetics, Reproductive Physiology, and Wildlife Disease Laboratories/Molecular Diagnostics.
 Current undergraduate college students must be officially associated with a university in order to be eligible for our undergraduate fellowship program.
-Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing with their education in Fall 2014.
-Recent graduates who are not continuing their education this fall are not eligible for the program.
-The application process will begin the first week in January 2014, with an application deadline of February 28, 2014.
+Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing with their education in Fall of this year.
+Recent graduates who are not continuing their education in this Fall are not eligible for the program.
+The application process will begin the first week in January 2015, with an application deadline of March 1, 2015.